cosmic-lang/cosmic/docs/basics.md

 ```

 ## Operators
-`Talisman` has many operators and symbols, some have different meaning depending on context:
+`Cro` has many operators and symbols, some have different meaning depending on context:
 <pre>
 - Miscelaneous Operators
   - =   : Assignment